Reading Curriculum Statement

-Group and partner discussion enable children to share opinions about themes in the test; make predications; ask questions; summarise the information and understand more complex language patterns.
+Whole class, group and partner discussion enable children to: share opinions about themes in the text; make predictions; ask questions; summarise the information and understand vocabulary and more complex language patterns.
 Once these discussions have taken place, children learn a range of skills to enable them to answer questions about a text.
 The children are taught the skills of simple information retrieval and shown how to gain a deeper understanding of the text using the complex skill of inference.
-Vocabulary is explored, helping the children to develop a love of language.
+The exploration of vocabulary is a key element of reading comprehension lessons as our aim is to help pupils to develop a love of language.

 The ultimate aim is for children to become avid readers who are not only able to understand a text, but are able to make judgements, express opinions and preferences – clearly justifying their reasons.

 High Expectations for All